visual-framework/vf-core/PUBLISHING.md

 1. push your changes to develop with commit message in a format of: `Component release 20190930-01`
 1. add a tag `git tag -a components.YYYYMMDD-01 -m 'Snapshot of components for lerna'`
 1. push the tag `git push origin --tags`

+### Component stable release workflow

+To release stable versions:

+- Check if there are any pending changes with `lerna changed`.
+- Any pending component components should be released as pre-releases (using the guide above).
+- Release stable versions by:
+    1. Touching the respective component `READEME.md`
+    2. Following the "Component pre-release workflow" but dropping the `prerelease` option

 ### Appendix of useful Lerna commands